mbellehumeur/Hanging-Protocol-training-data/README.md

 ## Criterias
 1. The training data should be human readable.
 Therefore we would use DICOMweb/JSON encoding instead of binary.

 2. The training data should be portable.
-The size of the data should be small enough that radiologist can keep their own backup copy, modify it manually if they wish and create multiple repositories if they need too.
+The size of the data should be small enough that radiologist can keep their own backup copy, modify it manually if they wish and create multiple repositories if they need to.

 ## Example training data format